 - Meteor velocity: 28 km/s

-The Taurids are actually a complex of meteor showers, consisting of clearly identifiable northern and southern components.
+The Taurids meteor shower is actually a complex of meteor showers, consisting of clearly identifiable northern and southern components.
 The southern component originates from Comet Encke, and the northern component originates from the asteroid 2004 TG10.

 Comet Encke is believed a remnant of a much bigger comet which disintegrated between 20,000-30,000 years ago.
 In terms of volume, the resulting dust trail is the biggest known in the inner solar system.
 In fact, this dust trail is so wide that it takes Earth several weeks to pass through it.
 Moreover, this dust trail is particularly rich in bigger particles, with many the size of small pebbles.
 This helps explain the Taurids’ famous bright fireballs.

-The Taurids have a complex pattern of peaks.
+The Taurids meteor shower has a complex pattern of peaks.
 For instance, the shower will have a particularly rich peak once every 2,500 to 3,000 years when Earth passes through a denser than usual part of the debris stream’s core.
 In addition, the northern and southern branches have peaks that overlap once every 3,000 or so years.
 This seems to be somewhat synchronous with the construction of megalithic structures such as Stonehenge.
 The next such peak will take place around the year 3000 AD.